Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How long has it been since you had a boyfriend and how long were you together?

-Examples of the type of Colombia women you will meet duinr an International Introductions Romance Tour(When you talk about your past girlfriends, it is best not to speak negatively about them or American women in general.
-Don’t dwell on a past partner you can’t forget that your Hispanic woman needs to measure up to.)
+Smiling Colombian woman with long black hair, warm brown eyes, and a delicate gold necklace, gently touching her hair(When you talk about your past girlfriends, it is best not to speak negatively about them or American women in general.
+Don’t dwell on a past partner you can’t forget that your Colombian woman needs to measure up to.)

 Why did the relationship end?